Zarif Automates

 • How many steps did it take you to build?
 (That's your competitive advantage—they avoid that complexity)

 Document everything.
 Workflows are only valuable if someone else can deploy them.
+Also sanitize the export: n8n warns that workflow JSON can include credential names and IDs, and that HTTP Request nodes imported from cURL may contain authentication headers.
 That means:

 • A one-page setup guide with screenshots